dvlpp/merx/readme.md

 ### Adapt your User class (optional)

-Finally, Merx use the Laravel auth system, with the standard User class.
+Finally, Merx may use the Laravel auth system, with the standard User class (this isn't true if you set `uses_authenticated_clients` to false).
 If you need to separate Merx Users from other, you can define a `isMerxUser()` function in your User model.
 If not present, Merx will assume it's always true.